-REGISTRATION STATEMENT PURSUANT TO SECTION 12 (b) OR (g) OF THE SECURITIES EXCHANGE ACT OF 1934 OR $\boxtimes$ ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For Fiscal Year ended December 31, 2023 OR TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 OR SHELL COMPANY REPORT PURSUANT TO SECTION 13 or 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 Date of event requiring this shell company report For the transition period from to Commission file number 0-17729 FEC RESOURCES INC. (Exact name of Registrant as specified in its charter) Not Applicable (Translation of Registrant's Name into English) Canada (Jurisdiction of incorporation or organization) Suite 2300, Bentall 5, 550 Burrard Street, Vancouver, BC, V6C 2B5 (Address of principal executive offices) Paul Wallace, +61447296715, Suite 2300, Bentall 5, 550 Burrard Street, Vancouver, BC, V6C 2B5 (Name, Telephone, E-mail, and/or Facsimile number and Address of Company Contact Person) Securities registered or to be registered pursuant to Section 12 (b) of the Act: None Securities registered or to be registered pursuant to Section 12 (g) of the Act: Common Stock, without par value (Title of Class) Sec curities for which there is a reporting obligation pursuant to Section 15(d) of the Act: None icate the number of outstanding shares of each of the issuer's classes of capital or common stock as of the close of the period covered by the rual report: 861,082,371 Common Stock.
-Ind icate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405, of the Securities Act.
-Yes 🗆 No 🗵 nis report is an annual or transition report, indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or 15(d) the Securities Exchange Act of 1934.
-Yes $\square$ No $\boxtimes$ te - Checking the box above will not relieve any registrant required to file reports pursuant to Section 13 or 15 (d) of the Securities Exchange to f 1934 from their obligations under those Sections.
-Act icate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15 (d) of the Securities and Exchange to f 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports) and (2) has been expect to such filing requirements for the past 90 days.
-Yes $\boxtimes$ No $\square$ File icate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data required to be submitted and posted pursuant to Rule 405 of Regulation S-T ( $\S 232.405$ of this chapter) during the preceding 12 months (or for the shorter period that the registrant was required to submit and post such files).
-Yes $\boxtimes$ No $\square$ icate by check mark whether the registrant is a large accelerated filer, and accelerated filer, or a non accelerated filer.
-See definition of "large elerated filer," "accelerated filer" and "emerging growth company" in Rule 12b-2 of the Exchange Act.
-Large accelerated filer □ Accelerated filer □ Non-accelerated filer ⊠ Emerging growth company □
+REGISTRATION STATEMENT PURSUANT TO SECTION 12 (b) OR (g) OF THE SECURITIES EXCHANGE ACT OF 193 OR ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For Fiscal Year ended December 31, 2024 OR TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+OR

+□ SHELL COMPANY REPORT PURSUANT TO SECTION 13 or 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+Date of event requiring this shell company report

+$\boxtimes$

+$\square$

+For the transition period from to \\\\\

+Commission file number 000-17729

+FEC RESOURCES INC.

+(Exact name of Registrant as specified in its charter)

+(Translation of Registrant's Name into English)

+Canada

+(Jurisdiction of incorporation or organization)

+Suite 2300, Bentall 5, 550 Burrard Street, Vancouver, BC, V6C 2B5

+(Address of principal executive offices)

+Paul Wallace, +61447296715, Suite 2300, Bentall 5, 550 Burrard Street, Vancouver, BC, V6C 2B5 (Name, Telephone, E-mail, and/or Facsimile number and Address of Company Contact Person)

+Securities registered or to be registered pursuant to Section 12 (b) of the Act: None

+Securities registered or to be registered pursuant to Section 12 (g) of the Act:

+Common Stock, without par value (Title of Class)

+Securities for which there is a reporting obligation pursuant to Section 15(d) of the Act: None

+Indicate the number of outstanding shares of each of the issuer's classes of capital or common stock as of the close of the period covered by the annual report: 861,082,371 Common Stock.

+Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405, of the Securities Act.
+Yes 🗆  No 🗵

+If this report is an annual or transition report, indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934.
+Yes $\Box$ No $\boxtimes$

+Note - Checking the box above will not relieve any registrant required to file reports pursuant to Section 13 or 15 (d) of the Securities Exchange Act of 1934 from their obligations under those Sections.

+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15 (d) of the Securities and Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports) and (2) has been subject to such filing requirements for the past 90 days.
+Yes $\boxtimes$ No $\square$

+Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (\$232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
+Yes $\boxtimes$ No $\square$

+Indicate by check mark whether the registrant is a large accelerated filer, and accelerated filer, or a non-accelerated filer.
+See definition of "large accelerated filer," "accelerated filer" and "emerging growth company" in Rule 12b-2 of the Exchange Act.

+Large accelerated filer Accelerated filer Non-accelerated filer $\boxtimes$ Emerging growth company